 Michael Hanley, Set Designer

 Michael has designed multiple Edge of the Wood productions including Charlie and the Chocolate Factory, and Charlotte’s Web.
-He designed the Resident Theatre productions of The Secret Garden, Into the Woods, The Man Who Came to Dinner, She Loves Me, and Arcadia.
-Michael is currently designing our Spring 2023 production of Light Up the Sky.
+He designed the Resident Theatre productions of The Secret Garden, Into the Woods, The Man Who Came to Dinner, She Loves Me, Arcadia, and Light Up the Sky.
 When he’s not designing sets, he’s designing buildings as a licensed architect.

 Stacey Lind, Director